 What is National Minority Mental Health Awareness Month?

 During the month of July, advocates, allies, and practitioners take time to focus on the mental health concerns within our racial minority communities.
 National Minority Mental Health Awareness Month was started in 2008.
 Named after Black American novelist and playwright, Bebe Moore Campbell, the month is designed to “provide awareness, support families, and eliminate stigma.”
 Campbell passed away in 2006 from brain cancer at the age of 56, but she left behind a fantastic body of work.
 Her vision for a minority mental health awareness month may ultimately be considered chief among them.
+Now, thousands of minorities who are suffering seek depression treatment at Honey Lake as well as numerous other treatments because of this mental health awareness month.
+This month reminds minorities that they are not alone and that there is always someone willing to help through the tough times.
 The artist came to minority mental health advocacy with the National Alliance of the Mentally Ill (NAMI) through her own experiences of mothering a daughter, actress Maia Campbell, diagnosed with Bipolar Disorder.
 Now in its seventh year, Bebe Moore Campbell National Minority Mental Health Awareness Month is gaining increased visibility.
 Throughout the many years of operation, you will find most people who attend year-on-year without fail, would have picked up a few tips and tricks along the way on how to cope with a Mental Health condition.
 The base of every condition comes from an external source.
 It’s important to know the 3 pillars of mental health to ensure you are doing everything in your power to make this period of your life, as enjoyable as possible.

 Mental Health Struggles Within The Black American Community